Aswath0929/WinteROS_week4final/README.md

 It reasons about its own body.
 And it moves with purpose — because you designed the system that tells it how.

+#The Assignment
+You’ve given the robot perception.
+You’ve given the arm intelligence and control.

+Now comes the real test.

+Your mission is to integrate the mobile robot with the robotic arm — two independent systems becoming a single coordinated platform.
+Locomotion and manipulation must work together, sharing data, timing, and intent through ROS.

+The goal is simple to say and difficult to execute:

+Build a system where the robot moves to a target… and the arm completes the task once it arrives.

+Navigation meets inverse kinematics.
+Base control meets precision articulation.
+Two subsystems — one machine.

+Just like Stark’s suit, every component must stop acting alone and begin operating as part of a unified system.

+This is not a step-by-step exercise.

+Clues, hints, and mission briefings will be released gradually — exactly the way new suit capabilities are unlocked in the lab.

+Your task now:

+Integrate.
+Coordinate.
+Make the robot and arm act as one coherent unit.

+The suit doesn’t come together automatically.

+You assemble it.